Alex-4018/Interview-Query/Stats.md

 There is a very simple test to assess multicollinearity in your regression model.
 The variance inflation factor (VIF) identifies correlation between independent variables and the strength of that correlation.
 Statistical software calculates a VIF for each independent variable.
 VIFs start at 1 and have no upper limit.
 A value of 1 indicates that there is no correlation between this independent variable and any others.
 VIFs between 1 and 5 suggest that there is a moderate correlation, but it is not severe enough to warrant corrective measures.
 VIFs greater than 5 represent critical levels of multicollinearity where the coefficients are poorly estimated, and the p-values are questionable.

+### 6. You want to determine a relationship between two variables.What is the downside of only using the R-Squared (R2) value to do so?

+R-squared is a goodness-of-fit measure for linear regression models.
+This statistic indicates the percentage of the variance in the dependent variable that the independent variables explain collectively.
+R-squared measures the strength of the relationship between your model and the dependent variable on a convenient 0 – 100% scale.
+You cannot use R-squared to determine whether the coefficient estimates and predictions are biased, which is why you must assess the residual plots.

+Overfitting, not correcting for model complexity, doesn’t tell which variable most important, doesn’t tell the error bar (uncertainty) on each variable.